proxeeus/EnhancedMap/README.md

 # Purpose

-The purpose of this application is to have a visual tool that'll help server administrators implementing spawns across their UO worlds.
+The purpose of this application is to have a visual tool that'll help server administrators implement spawns across their UO worlds.

 # Building the code